Duxah/FreePCB-2/README.md

 ![PCB](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/img2.png)

 ***
-# About development
+# About
-The FreePcb-2.000 and above program presented on this site is an upgrade of version [1.359](www.freepcb.com) published in 2010.
-Now FreePcb has made great strides in comparison with the 2010 version and is suitable for both simple and large-scale developments, although the appearance remains the same.
-Includes footprint editor, provides the ability to create your own libraries, can import external netlists in the PADS-PCB format, supports the preservation of REF-names of parts when paneling printed circuit boards.
-The program is focused on accessibility, ease of use, saving computer hard disk memory, but at the same time it includes almost all the tools necessary for professional use.
-A distinctive feature of this program is the interface with the use of function keys, which speeds up the process of editing a printed circuit board for an experienced user.
-Start working with FreePCB right now to appreciate all benefits of this interface.
+The FreePcb-2.000 or later program presented on this site is a development branch of version 1.359, published in 2010.
+FreePcb-2 contains new features not available in version 1.359 and provides more freedom for circuit board developers.
+Start working with FreePcb-2 right now to feel the difference.

+The program is focused on:
+1. accessibility (it does not have a limit on the number of pins, footprint libraries or any other parameters, it has only limitations on 10,000 parts contained in the project file, but I think that this is more than enough),
+2. ease of learning (creating a manual for version 2-028),
+3. reduction of time for the development of printed circuit boards (A distinctive feature of FreePcb and FreePcb-2 from other PCB-editors is an interface using function keys, which speeds up the process of editing a printed circuit board for an experienced user),
+4. saving computer memory (takes ~ 35MB hard drive),
+but at the same time includes almost all the tools needed for professional use (suitable for small businesses).

 (Translated from Russian by Google inc.)